Adventures in Rolling Your Own Router: Part II

 page,

-on the LAN interface should be enough to also
+just enabling IPMasquerade on the LAN interface should be enough to also

-).
+enable packet forwarding (IPForward).
 We will see if that’s really the case.

-Since we want to use nftables
+Since we want to use nftables instead of iptables on this system,

-should be
+systemd should be

-rather than using legacy iptables
+modifying nftables rather than using legacy iptables.
+See also

 here.